smarter-sh/smarter/docs/source/smarter-framework/smarter-api.rst

 Smarter Api
 ================================

-The Smarter API provides support for AI text completion, the command-line interface (CLI), as well as limited support for anciallary UI features.
+The Smarter API provides support for :doc:`AI text prompts <../smarter-resources/smarter-prompt>`, the :doc:`command-line interface (CLI) <../smarter-platform/cli>`, as well as limited support for anciallary UI features.
 The API is built on Django REST Framework and includes a rich set of enterprise features for enhanced security, audit capability, and performance optimization.